-• Trusted Resource: A single, reliable platform for students and guidance counsellors to find comprehensive information about any public Ontario university.
+• Trusted Resource: A single, reliable platform for students and guidance counsellors to find comprehensive information about Ontario universities.

 Practicing Co-opetition on the Road

 Maintain Professionalism

 • Positive Representation: Never speak negatively about other universities or programs.
 Focus on being an expert about your own institution and its offerings.